Minimal decomposition entropy and optimal representations of absolutely maximally entangled states: Conclusions

 \section{Conclusions}

-The decomposition entropy $\entmin$ provides a measure of how localized a quantum state is within a given basis.
+{ In this work, we examined the minimal decomposition entropy for a family of highly entangled multipartite states known as absolutely maximally entangled (AME) states.
+The decomposition entropy $\ent$ provides a measure of how localized a quantum state is within a given basis.
 When minimized over all local unitaries, it serves as an entanglement measure and yields an optimal representative of the state within its LU-equivalence class, making it a useful tool for exploring LU equivalence.
-For $q=\infty$, the minimal decomposition entropy is directly related to the geometric measure of entanglement.
-In this work, we examined the minimal decomposition entropy for a family of highly entangled multipartite states known as absolutely maximally entangled (AME) states.
+For $q=\infty$, the minimal decomposition entropy is directly related to the geometric measure of entanglement. }

 An algorithm was introduced to determine the minimal decomposition entropy $\entmin$ for finite $q>1$, and the known seesaw algorithm was employed to compute $\entmininf$.
-We investigated Haar-random states and AME states of qubits, qutrits, and ququads for the cases $q=2$ and $q=\infty$.
-For three qutrits and four ququads, we observed that $\entmintwo$ is larger for Haar-random states than for AME states, indicating that AME states can be more localized in these scenarios.
-In both ensembles, typical AME states were found to have larger $\entmininf$, and thus larger geometric entanglement, than their Haar-random counterparts.
+We investigated AME states of qubits, qutrits, and ququads for the cases $q=2$ and $q=\infty$, and compared their minimal decomposition entropy against Haar-random states serving as a benchmark for generic multipartite entanglement.
+For three qutrits and four ququads, we observed that $\entmintwo$ is larger for Haar random states than for AME states, indicating that AME states can be more localized in these scenarios.
+In both ensembles, typical AME states were found to have larger $\entmininf$, and thus larger geometric entanglement, than their Haar random counterparts.
 We also identified new states exhibiting higher values of both $\entmintwo$ and $\entmininf$.
 Furthermore, we demonstrated that the algorithm is effective in obtaining optimal representations of AME states and in determining whether a given AME state is genuinely quantum -- that is, not realizable from a classical combinatorial design.
 For the $\ame(3,3)$ and $\ame(4,4)$ families, we found that most states are genuinely quantum.

 The approach and algorithm developed in this work are not limited to AME states and can be applied to general multipartite quantum systems.
 While our analysis has focused on relatively small values of $N$ and $d$, the method can be readily extended to larger systems and higher-dimensional subsystems.
 Obtaining optimal or sparser representations of such states can provide valuable insights into their entanglement structure and other key properties.
 However, because the algorithm relies on a greedy optimization strategy, it may fail to converge to the global minimum and can become trapped in local minima, particularly for systems with many parties or higher local dimensions.
 This limitation underscores the need for further analytical and algorithmic developments.